EnKF-C user guide: PREP

 \subsubsection{Instruments}

-The observational data from a product can be collected by a number of instruments.
+The observational data in a product can be collected by a number of instruments.
 The corresponding field in the \verb|measurement| structure is supposed to be filled by the observation reader.